kircherlab/hemoMIPs/README.md

 ## Config

-Almost ready to go: \
+Almost ready to go:
+You need to download the human reference and other files to run the pipeline and adjust the locations of these files in the config.yml\
-We are aligning against the 1000 Genomes phase 2 build of the human reference: \
+An example config can be found in `example_config.yml` We are aligning against the 1000 Genomes phase 2 build of the human reference: \
 `ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/` \
 You also need the bwa index of this file. \
-VEP uses following reference genome file: \
-ftp://ftp.ensembl.org/pub/release-72/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.72.dna.toplevel.fa.gz \
-We also add the CADD annotation cadd_v1.3 phase1_v3.20101123.vcf.gz to be found https://cadd.gs.washington.edu/download
+We also add the CADD annotation cadd_v1.3 phase1_v3.20101123.vcf.gz to be found `https://cadd.gs.washington.edu/download` VEP uses following reference genome file: \
+`ftp://ftp.ensembl.org/pub/release-72/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.72.dna.toplevel.fa.gz` \

 Finally: Set the Paths and parameters in your config.
-You can find a template named "config.yml".
+You can find a template named "example_config.yml".

 ## Input